NanManee/The_US_Household_Income_Project/README.md

 - In summary:
 the United States exhibits a diverse economic landscape, with the Southeast hosting the majority of lower-income states, the Northeast and certain Western states presenting higher median household incomes, and the Midwest, along with a mix of states from other regions, reflecting middle-income levels.
 This distribution highlights the varying economic conditions and living standards across the country.

+### Answer to question 2: What are the top 5 cities with the highest average median household income, and what factors contribute to this higher income?

+- These are the top 5 cities with the highest average median household income:
+	1 San Diego	$109,419
+ 	2 New York	$100,340
+  	3 Houston	$91,549
+  	4 Dallas	$89,019
+   	5 Las Vegas	$84,713

+- Many factors contribute to the differences in the highest and lowest household income in each city.
+The common contributing factors may include:

+  	- Cost of Living: The cost of living, including housing costs, utilities, transportation, and healthcare expenses, affects household income levels.
+Cities with a higher cost of living may require higher incomes to maintain a certain standard of living.
+	- Income Inequality: Inequalities in income distribution within a city can contribute to differences in household income levels.
+Factors such as wage gaps, access to economic resources, and socioeconomic status influence income inequality.
+	- Economic Opportunities: Cities with diverse industries and a strong job market tend to have higher household incomes, such as job availability, wages, and career opportunities influence household income levels.
+	- Education and Skill Levels: Cities with higher levels of education and skilled workforce often have higher household incomes.
+Access to quality education and training programs can impact earning potential.
+	- Housing Market: The availability and affordability of housing options in a city impact household income levels.
+Cities with a competitive housing market and limited affordable housing options may have higher household incomes to afford housing expenses.
+	- Geographic Location: Geographical factors such as climate, natural resources, and proximity to urban centers can impact household income levels.
+Cities located in regions with favorable economic conditions or natural amenities may have higher household incomes.
+- In summary:
+Overall, a combination of these factors contributes to the differences in the highest and lowest household income in each city.
+Understanding these factors is essential for policymakers, urban planners, and community leaders to address income disparities and promote economic prosperity for all residents.